mutawakel-oss/BI_Implementation_KSAU/README.md

 # Oracle BI Implementation KSAU:

+In this project, I have worked in two roles (Technofunctional Consultant + IT Project Manager) to implement Oracle BI application for King Saud bin Abdulaziz University for Health Sciences (KSAU).

-This application allows Universities users to view statistical information for the following areas:
+This application allows the University users to view statistical information for the following areas:
 •	GPA
 •	Failure Count
 •	Student Records